 Lisa highlights a growing trust gap around AI in healthcare, noting that patients are more comfortable with AI in back-office and ambient use cases compared to roles that feel like they replace clinicians.
 She stresses the need for rigorous listening, research, and language that resonates with people, so policy and technology decisions reflect real experiences rather than abstract concepts.
 Take a listen.

-The Big Unlock Podcast · Building Value Through Real-World AI and Smart Technology Adoption – Podcast with J.D.
-Whitlock In this episode, J.D.
-Whitlock,...
+The Big Unlock Podcast · Interoperability and AI Adoption are the Pillars of Healthcare – Podcast with Michael Marchant In this episode, Michael Marchant,...